brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

 If you're happy with the results, then you have now finished preprocessing your fMRI data with fMRIPrep!
 You are now ready to move onto the next step in this tutorial: mapping the Glasser 180-node atlas to the T1w image!

-### To map the Glasser 180-node atlas , follow the following steps:
+### To map the Glasser 180-node atlas, follow the following steps:

 1. On the 'Process' tab, click 'Submit App' to submit a new application.
-    * In the search bar, type 'fmriPrep - Volume Output'.
+    * In the search bar, type 'Multi-Atlas Transfer Tool'.
     * Click the app card.
 1. On the 'Submit App' page, select the following:
-    * For input, select the staged raw anatomical (T1w & T2w) images, the freesurfer output, and the functional data by clicking the drop-down menu and finding the appropriate datasets.
+    * For input, select the staged Freesurfer output by clicking the drop-down menu and finding the appropriate dataset.
     * For 'space', select 'fsaverage6' from the drop-down menu.
     * Select the box for 'Archive all output datasets when finished
         * For 'Dataset Tags', type and enter 'fmriPrep'